mkelley/sbpy/docs/sbpy/activity/index.rst

 Introduction
 ------------

 `sbpy.activity` models cometary dust and gas activity.
-It is separated into two main sub-modules: :doc:`dust` and :doc:`gas`.
+It is separated into two main sub-modules: :doc:`dust/index` and :doc:`gas`.
 The base module itself defines photometric apertures that may be useful for observations of comets.

 .. toctree::
   :maxdepth: 2

-   dust.rst
-   gas.rst
+  :caption: Table of Contents

+  dust/index
+  gas

 Apertures